Motorola One Zoom leaked: it's a premium-ish phone exclusive to Amazon

 - The Honor 20 is currently the cheapest quad-camera phone

-The confusion may lie with the fact that the Motorola One Zoom seems exclusive to Amazon, like the Moto G7 was.
+The confusion may lie with the fact that the Motorola One Zoom seems exclusive to Amazon, like the Moto G7 was, thanks to its integration with Amazon's Alexa.

-The phone is said to come with Alexa integration, so it would work with Amazon's AI assistant like the Echo home speakers, and this means it probably won't be running on Android One, the pared-down Android operating system that previous Motorola One phones ran, as Android One lacks much in the way of extra features and bloat.
+According to Quandt the handset will work with Amazon's AI assistant like the Echo home speakers, and this means it probably won't be running on Android One, the pared-down Android operating system that previous Motorola One phones ran, as Android One lacks much in the way of extra features and bloat.

 In terms of specs, the One Zoom apparently uses the mid-range Snapdragon 675 chipset, with 4GB of RAM and 128GB of storage.